meteor-vue/vue-meteor/packages/vuex/README.md

         // Getters should follow the get<Name> naming convention
         getThreads: data => data.threads
       },
+      // Use Meteor Tracker to watch Meteor changes
+      tracker: true,
-      // If true, the tracker will be activated right away
+      // If true, the resource will be activated right away
       // Else, you need to add it on a vue component or call t.addClient()
-      isActivated: false
+      isActivated: false,
     }
   }
 });